 The 2018 Plan provides for the grant of equity-based awards to selected employees, directors, and consultants of the Company and its affiliates.
 The aggregate number of shares of the Company's common stock that could be issued pursuant to awards granted under the 2018 Plan are not to exceed the sum of 3,300,000 plus the number of shares of common stock underlying any award granted under any stock incentive plan maintained by the Company prior to the 2018 Plan (each, a "2018 Prior Plan") that expires, terminates or is canceled or forfeited under the terms of the 2018 Prior Plans.
 Stock options granted to employees under the 2018 Plan generally vest over four years and have terms of up to 10 years.
 The vesting schedules and terms of stock options granted to independent contractors vary depending on the specific grant, but the terms are no longer than 10 years.
-Stock option awards granted to employees or independent contractors vary depending on the specific grant but are generally four years or less.
+Stock option awards granted to members of the Board of Directors generally vest at the end of one year from the date of the grant.
+The vesting schedules of restricted stock awards granted to employees or independent contractors vary depending on the specific grant but are generally four years or less.
 Only stock options and restricted stock have been granted under the 2018 Plan.
 As of June 30, 2019, there were 285,025 stock options outstanding under the 2018 Plan.